A 2023 Step by Step Guide for Android App Marketing

 10. Apply for established and credible app awards such as BMA to get added exposure, authority, and downloads.

-Moving on, let’s look at the next stage of the android app marketing process.
+Let’s look at the next stage of the Android app marketing process.

-The second stage is all about refining your marketing strategy to see what’s sticking (and what’s not).
+The second stage is refining your marketing strategy to see what’s sticking (and not).

 Steps to Take During this Stage